disq/data-api-server/README.md

 ## Caveats
 - Bulk mode is not supported.
-A way to send bulk (ie. previously cached) events can be implemented, preferably with a protocol that natively supports batching.
+A way to send bulk (ie. previously stored) events can be implemented, preferably with a protocol that natively supports batching.
 - Events are validated in the same goroutine as the request, because event validation is currently a few string operations.
 This way we can tell the client if their event is "valid" or not using the HTTP status code in the response.
 - If time-consuming validation tasks are needed, the server should always return `200 OK` on received data and do the actual processing/validation in a worker-pool.
 - Events are written to storage in a single-threaded manner (one goroutine per file) due to the nature of the CSV-format.
 If we were to switch the filesystem with a data storage service, a worker-pool should be used so that events can be written in parallel.